+Wondering how to become a location scout?
 The hardest part about the filmmaking process is gathering all the tools you need to create the world of the story.
-Finding a location for a gritty action sequence, a psychedelic party scene, or even a romantic first date can be a challenge if you don’t know where to look.
+Finding a filming location for a gritty action sequence, a psychedelic party scene, or even a romantic first date can be challenging if you don’t know where to look.

 What a location scout does

 Location scouts can look at a place, whether an apartment, a mall, or a park, and immediately understand what it takes to film there.
 A variety of factors might thwart a film’s success, so the decision is not so simple.
 Location scouts have to be aware of those factors and communicate them between the crew and the outside world.

 It isn’t enough for them to have an eye for a cinematic setting and to capture it for others to see.
 No, they must also be able to seek out property owners.
-Whatever it might be, someone owns it — a plot of land, a sidewalk, a bridge, or grocery store — thus the location scout needs to find out who to negotiate pricing and a time frame with.
+Whatever it might be, someone owns it — a plot of land, a sidewalk, a bridge, or a grocery store — thus, the location scout needs to find out who to negotiate pricing and a time frame with.